 Never heard of Sjogrens Syndrome?
 You’re not alone.
 Know someone with it?
 You very well might.

 Sjogren’s Syndrome is a chronic, inflammatory, rheumatic, autoimmune disease.
-What this means is your immune system mistakes the body’s exocrine glands for a foreign invader and attacks them, preventing them from doing their job and damaging them.
+What this means is your immune system mistakes a range of tissues throughout the body for a foreign invader and attacks them, preventing them from doing their job and damaging them.

 The hallmark symptoms are dry eyes and dry mouth.
 But, not all people with Sjogren’s take much notice if the dryness isn’t significantly impacting life.